-"The mission of the MFA in Filmmaking with an Emphasis in Science and Natural History Production is to train aspiring filmmakers with an interest and background in scientific disciplines to develop the creative, technical, and critical skills needed to create work that will contribute to the public understanding of science."
+"The mission of the MFA in Science and Natural History Filmmaking is to train aspiring filmmakers with an interest and background in scientific disciplines to develop the creative, technical, and critical skills needed to create work that will contribute to the public understanding of science."

-Your degree will be an MFA in Science and Natural History Filmmaking (SNHF).
-There is a vocabulary, skill set, and knowledge base common to all filmmakers, whether they make multimillion-dollar studio features, low-budget independent films, or episodic television.
+Your degree will be an MFA in Science and Natural History Film-making.
+There is a vocabulary, skill set, and knowledge base common to all filmmakers, whether they make multimillion-dollar studio features, low-buget independent films, episodic television, or web-based productions.
 You need to share that background even as you pursue your own respective specialties.